Hello, my name is Emma Stubbs and thank you so much for visiting Broccoli and Blueberries.

 It still is.

-I have come to love asparagus, brussels sprouts and Tahini.
-I make hommus almost every week & I’m so glad I was introduced to the Mersey Valley Vintage Cheddar Cheese.
-Spaghetti bolognese is always better the next day and I use any excuse to turn on the oven & bake.
-I spent quite some time saving (and swapping money) $2 coins to purchase a Kitchen Aid Stand mixer & FINALLY got my hands on my own in late 2016.
+I strongly believe spaghetti bolognese is always better the next day and tahini is fantastic on everything.
+After returning from Europe, I spent quite some time saving $2 coins to purchase a Kitchen Aid Stand mixer & FINALLY got my hands on my own in late 2016.
 I am so happy.

 I hate the word ‘superfood’ and much rather spend my money on shoes and homewares.